albertovalverde/LeRobot-Federated-Robotics/README.md

 Federated learning enables these robots to enhance their models collaboratively across different clients without exchanging sensitive data.
 This approach ensures that the robots benefit from a global model while maintaining privacy, making it ideal for environments where security is paramount and data sharing is not feasible.

+## Broader Applications of Federated Learning

+Federated learning can be applied to any device, system, or application where privacy is crucial, including healthcare and personal spaces. **It is particularly promising for the legal field**, such as **jurisprudence**, where privacy concerns are paramount but technological advancements are necessary.
+This approach allows robust model development without compromising sensitive data, offering a solution to balance privacy with progress in critical sectors.

 ## 1. Client: `client_app.py`